 The Reorganization.
 In the reorganization, AFC will merge with and into AFG.
 Immediately before the merger of AFC into AFG, AFC Holding will merge with and into AFG.
 In the AFC merger, all shares of AFC common stock, which are owned by AFG, will be canceled, and all shares of the Series J Preferred Stock of AFC will be converted into AFG common stock and cash in lieu of fractional shares, on the terms discussed below.
-In the AFC Holding merger, all shares of AFC Holding common stock, which are owned by AFG, will be canceled.
+In the AFC Holding merger, all shares of AFC, will be canceled.